+Our goal is to characterize robustness-accuracy trade-offs for this linear inverse problem.
+We refer to the set of points $(\SR(L), \AR(L))$ over all $L \in \mathbb{R}^{n\times (N+1)p}$ as the $(\SR,\AR)$ region.
+The optimal tradeoff between standard and adversarial risks is characterized via the so-called Pareto boundary of this region, which we denote $\curly{(\SR(L_\lambda),\AR(L_\lambda)): \lambda \geq 0}$.
+Using standard results in multi-objective optimization, $L_\lambda$ are computed by solving the regularized optimization problem

+Varying the regularization parameter $\lambda$ in problem \eqref{eq:reg-opt} thus allows us to characterize the aforementioned Pareto boundary by interpolating between the solution to the standard (i.e. $L_0$) and adversarial (i.e. $L_\infty$) problems.
+Via our results from Section~\ref{sec: inner max}, each solution $L_\lambda$ to the regularized optimization problem \eqref{eq:reg-opt} can be computed efficiently using stochastic optimization.
+We use these results to trace out the optimal tradeoff curves for specific examples in Section~\ref{sec: numerical}.

-As in \S\ref{sec:LS}, our goal is to characterize robustness-accuracy trade-offs for this linear inverse problem.
-As previewed in \S\ref{sec:LS}, we show that a refined analysis allows for the the gap $\SR(L)-\AR(L)$ to be bounded in terms of the spectral properties of the observability gramian of the system, establishing a natural connection to the robust control and estimation literature \citep{hassibi1999,zhou1998robust}.
-In particular, our results indicate the robustness-accuracy tradeoff is more severe for systems with ``uniformly low observability,'' as characterized by the Frobenius norm of the observability gramian.
+In this section, we show that the gap $\AR(L)-\SR(L)$ can be bounded in terms of the spectral properties of the observability gramian of the system, establishing a natural connection to the robust control and estimation literature \citep{hassibi1999,zhou1998robust}.
+In particular, our results indicate the robustness-accuracy tradeoff is more severe for systems with uniformly low observability, as characterized by the Frobenius norm of the observability gramian.